AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

-   * To connect to MySQL, run this from Azure cloud shell or from your computer to connect using mysql commandline.
+   * To connect to MySQL, run this from Azure Cloud Shell or from your computer to connect using the mysql command line.
 Alternately you can use a tool like MySQL Workbench or DBeaver